 On termination of your Membership for any reason:

-- you cannot buy more Debentures or interact with other Members via the Online Service, except to use the Bulletin Board to sell any Debentures you hold;
+- you cannot buy more Debentures or interact with other Members via the Online Service, except to use the marketplace to sell any Debentures you hold;

 - you cannot deposit any funds to the Cash Account;